Skip to Content

 M.D.
 Program's Class of 2027 Celebrates Historic Exam Results

-The School of Medicine Columbia’s medical education program achieved an important milestone for the first time in school history this past December, when the program’s Class of 2027 earned a 100 percent first-time pass rate on the United States Medical Licensing Examination (USMLE) Step 1 exam.
+The School of Medicine Columbia’s medical education program achieved an important milestone this past December, when the program’s Class of 2027 earned a 100 percent first-time pass rate on the United States Medical Licensing Examination (USMLE) Step 1 exam.
+It marked the first time an SOMC MD class achieved a perfect first-time pass rate on the USMLE since the Class of 1999 also hit the 100% mark.

 “This is an impressive achievement, our students have set a high standard and represented this school with distinction,” said Predrag Krajacic, M.D., Senior Associate Dean for Medical Education at the School of Medicine.
 “Not only does this show their mastery of the foundational biomedical sciences, but also their ability to apply this knowledge in clinical contexts.”